 Perhaps you want to start creating new content in blocks and slowly convert older content over time.

 4 – Consider updating to a theme that is ready to take advantage of Gutenberg.
 If you are using the Genesis framework, check out: Six Popular Themes – Now Gutenberg Optimized!

-Q: Where I can learn more on the Gutenberg ruckus?
+Q: Where can I learn more on the Gutenberg ruckus?